Anal cancer

 Palliative care specialists work with you, your family and your care team.
 They provide an extra layer of support while you have cancer treatment.
 You can have palliative care at the same time you're getting strong cancer treatments, such as surgery, chemotherapy or radiation therapy.

-The use of palliative care with all the other appropriate treatments can help people with cancer feel better and live longer.
+The use of palliative care with all the other appropriate treatments can help people with cancer feel better and perhaps live longer.

 Alternative medicine